sakarisalmi/42-Pipex/README.md

 But before going into the project itself, we should quickly recap what redirection and piping actually do in the shell.

 ### Redirection
-Redirection is exactly what it sounds like: you're redirecting the input or output of a program to something else than what they usually are.
+Redirection is exactly what it sounds like: youe redirect the input or output of a program to something else.

 without redirection:
 ```